Ashford, Folkestone & Romney Marsh

 • Black Lion 15 The Street Appledore TN26 2BU Telephone(01233) 758350

-The Black Lion a food led pub set in the historic village of Appledore, which can trace its history back to the Viking times when it was a busy port and now a quiet village in the heart of Kent.
-There is a large patio to the front and the bar is decorated with an interesting collection of pump clips above and around the bar and, also a collection of blow lamps behind the bar.
-Handy for ramblers on the Saxon Shore Way and the Royal Military Canal.
+The Black Lion is a food led pub set in the historic village of Appledore, which can trace its history back to the Viking times when it was a busy port, it is now a quiet village in the heart of Kent.
+The pub has a large patio to the front.
+Handy for ramblers on the Saxon Shore Way and the Royal Military Canal which is close by.

 • Bethersden

 Following the pub's closure in 2020, local residents came together to form 'The George Community' with the aim of saving it.
-After refurbishment, the pub reopened on 26 May initially as a 'wet pub', food is now available.
-4 handpumps.
+After refurbishment, the pub reopened on 26 May initially as a 'wet pub', food is now available every day including Sunday lunch.
+A proper village pub and CAMRA branch runner up Pub of the Year 2019, has four hand pumps.
+Also opens as a Cafe Monday to Friday 10:00 to 12:00 with cakes and coffees available all day.
 Open on Bank holidays.
 Buses from Ashford and Tenterden stop outside.
-A proper village pub and CAMRA branch runner up Pub of the Year 2019.
-Also opens as a Cafe Wednesday to Saturday 10:30 to 16:00

 • Brabourne Lees